danielmartinezdavies/llvm-project/README.md

 # The LLVM Compiler Infrastructure-clang tidy check

 This directory and its sub-directories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.
 Added to it is the source code for a mapreduce check.

 The README briefly describes how to get started with building clang-tidy.

+This project is still being worked on and so will have some bugs

 ## Building clang-tidy